Displacements of automorphisms of free groups II: Connectivity of level sets and decision problems: Preliminaries and notation (from )

-If $X$ is a $\Gamma$-graph, then a map $f:X\to X$ represents $\phi$ if it has a lift $\wt f:\wt X\to \wt X$ representing $\phi$. \end{defn}
+If $X$ is a $\Gamma$-graph, then a map $f:X\to X$ represents $[\phi]$ if it has a lift $\wt f:\wt X\to \wt X$ representing $[\phi]$. \end{defn}

+\begin{nt} For notational coherence with~\cite{FMpartI}, if not otherwise specified, if $X,Y\in\O(\Gamma)$ and $f:X\to Y$, when we say that $f$ is straight we understand that it is also an $\O$-map. \end{nt}

-In~\cite{FMpartI} we introduced the notion of partial train tracks and partial train tracks at infinity.
-Given $\phi$, a {\bf partial train track} for $\phi$ is a straight map $f:X\to X$ representing $\phi$ such that $X$ has a $f$-invariant sub-graph to which the restriction of $f$ is a train track.
+In~\cite[Section 4]{FMpartI} we introduced the notion of partial train tracks and partial train tracks at infinity.
+Roughly: given $[\phi]$, a {\bf partial train track} for $[\phi]$ on $X\in \O(\Gamma)$ is a straight map $f:X\to X$ representing $[\phi]$ such that $X$ has a $f$-invariant sub-graph to which the restriction of $f$ is a train track; a {\bf partial train track at infinity} is when $X\in\partial_\infty(\O(\Gamma))$.

+The deep link between partial train track maps and displacement function, is fully studied and exploited in~\cite{FMpartI}.
+In this paper we use results from~\cite{FMpartI}, but we don't need to directly involve partial train tracks.
+And in fact the words ``train track'' will appear only in Section~\ref{s4}, where we quote literally statements form~\cite{FMpartI}.

-In~\cite{FMpartI} we proved that given $\phi$, the minimally displaced set of $\phi$ coincides with the set of points admitting a partial train track (this may be an empty set).
-We remark that if we include partial train tracks at infinity (partial train tracks for a point at the bordification where the displacement does not jump) then the set of points admitting these partial train tracks is non-empty and is contained in the minimally displaced set (of points at infinity).
+For completeness of exposition we just recall that, as proved in~\cite{FMpartI}, given $[\phi]$, the minimally displaced set of $[\phi]$, that is to say the set of trees $T$ such that $\lambda_\phi(T)=\lambda(\phi)$, coincides with the set of points admitting a partial train track map.
+For reducible automorphisms, the minimally displaced set may be empty in $\O(\Gamma)$, but if one includes partial train tracks at infinity (partial train tracks for a point at the bordification where the displacement does not jump) then the set of points admitting these partial train tracks is always non-empty and is contained in the minimally displaced set (of points at infinity).
+Notationally, $\Min(\phi)=\TT(\phi)$ is the minimally displaced set in $\O(\Gamma)$, which coincides with the set of points supporting a partial train track map.